mauriekeppens/pCO2Residual_Testbed_try/README.md

 - 02_xgboost : Reconstructs pCO2-Residual using XGBoost
 - 03_add_back_pco2-T : Adds pCO2-T to pCO2-Residual to get pCO2

 If you want to follow our process from beginning to end, start with notebook 00 and work through notebook 03.
 Otherwise, if you want to use our already-made testbed, work through notebook 02 and 03.
-The processed testbed files (produced after running notebook 00 and 01), are publicly accessible on the LEAP OSN pod; switch to the following path: https://nyu1.osn.mghpcc.org/leap-pangeo-manual/pco2_all_members_1982-2022/post01_xgb_inputs.
+The processed testbed files (produced after running notebook 00 and 01), are publicly accessible on the LEAP OSN pod; switch the "MLinputs_path" to the following path: https://nyu1.osn.mghpcc.org/leap-pangeo-manual/pco2_all_members_1982-2022/post01_xgb_inputs.

 The folder named "Figures_Heimdal_et_al_2025" includes notebooks for figures and calculations presented in Heimdal et al. (2025): https://eartharxiv.org/repository/view/8958/